Meet the WRDE Team

-Prior to WRDE, Abbey worked as a multimedia journalist for HOMTV in Okemos, Michigan.
-When she's not tracking down lead news stories, you can find her exploring the East Coast, hanging out in Baltimore, trying out different restaurants or relaxing at a local Starbucks.
+Prior to WRDE, Abbey worked as a multimedia journalist for HOMTV in Okemos, Mich.
+She also worked as a development/event coordinator for Whaley Children's Center, a non-profit organization in Flint serving abused and neglected children.
+When she's not tracking down lead news stories, you can find her at the beach or at Starbucks.

-Do you have an interesting pet or story idea?
+Do you have an interesting story idea?
 Abbey would love to hear from you!
 Send her your news tip at email@example.com!
 You can also follow her on Facebook (AbbeySmithReports) or Twitter (@abbeysmithTV)!